Nitty Gritty 101

-If your belief level is below a 7 or 8 in one or more of these areas, contact your Sponsor and together you can start to raise your belief level by reading or watching videos.
+If your belief level is below a 7 or 8 in one or more of these areas, contact your Sponsor and together you can start to raise your belief level (read about network marketing, watch videos).

 Years ago, I discovered that those who are deemed to be Masters in this "networking thing" understand three simple truths about the business.
 Although you might hear these expressed somewhat differently from leader to leader, the underlying facts remain the same.

 For purposes of our discussion, we'll refer to these truisms as Network Marketing's "Three Rules of Three"

 Regardless of how you present your business...

 Because everything in life is about who you become...

 The ABC's of the Business: Attitude, Belief, Commitment ~ with Gregory Mascari (27 minutes)

 Nicki Keohohou, Co-Founder of Direct Selling World Alliance, shares valuable insights on what is going on and the evolution of our profession.

 Excerpt from Building Your NWM Business